galacticcouncil/Basilisk-node/pallets/stablewap/README.md

 LP is given certain amount of shares by minting a pool's share token.

-When LP decides to withdraw liquidity, it receives both assets.
+When LP decides to withdraw liquidity, they receive both assets.
 Single token withdrawal is not supported.

 ### Interface